-These factors determine the symptoms, prognosis, and treatment.
+These factors determine the symptoms, outlook, and treatment.
 It is important whether the tumor originated in the nervous system or spread there from somewhere else in the body.

 Malignant brain tumors are graded on a numerical scale using one of several systems.
-The preferred grading system is the World Health Organization’s (WHO).
-The tumor grades help predict the rate of tumor growth, its ability to spread, and in turn prognosis.
-Astrocytomas are graded on a scale of I through IV as follows:
+The preferred grading system is by the World Health Organization (WHO).
+The tumor grades help predict the rate of tumor growth, its ability to spread, and its prognosis.

 The two most important factors that predict how well someone may do are the patient’s age and performance status.
 Younger patients generally do better, as do patients who have very few symptoms associated with their tumor.
-Doctors always consider a patient’s age and performance status when they plan treatment.
+Age and performance status are always considered when planning treatment.